 Careless driving leads to accidents every day in Arkansas.
 According to the Arkansas State Police, there were almost 19,000 accidents that were connected to a driver being careless.

 Injured in a Car Accident?
-Look to a Fort Smith Car Accident Attorney for Help
+Look to Our Fort Smith, AR Car Accident Attorneys for Help

-If you have suffered a serious injury be sure to seek medical attention immediately.
-Then to schedule your free and confidential consultation, call Arkansas car accident lawyer Ken Kieklak at (479) 251-7767 or contact our firm online.
+If you have suffered a serious injury, be sure to seek medical attention immediately.
+Then to schedule your free and confidential consultation, call our Fort Smith, Arkansas car accident lawyers at (479) 316-0438 or contact our firm online.